-Eight complaints were received over the reporting period compared to six complaints in the previous period.
-Of those complaints, four related to blast vibration, and others related to surface operations, water use, sediment control, and noise, .
-Table 8-1.
+Six complaints were received over the reporting period.
+Of those complaints, four related to blast vibration, and others related to sediment control and noise, Table 8-1.
 All complainants were contacted by BHO if requested and if details were provided.